Resources for Contributors

 The PPC metadata guidelines include Digital Public Library of America (DPLA) and Plains to Peaks Collective (PPC) requirements, recommendations and best practices for preparing your collection’s metadata for participation in the PPC Service Hub and the DPLA.
 These guidelines are not meant to be a comprehensive cataloging guide but rather a guide for sharing data for participation in the DPLA.
 The PPC does not recommend a particular metadata schema, as every institution’s needs are different.
 However, we do offer crosswalks to MARC, MODS, and Qualified Dublin Core.

 The PPC will share digital collection items with the DPLA four times a year; late October, January, April and July.
-Items shared will be available in the DPLA the last week of the respective month.
 If you are a new partner please contact the PPC two months prior to the ingest month.
 If you are an existing partner and would like to make changes to your metadata please contact the PPC a month prior to the ingest month.

 The DPLA makes resources available via their website to assist potential contributors.